TERREMEMBER/znbase/docs/content/v2.0/admin/yb-admin.md

 block_indexing: true
 ---

-The `yb-admin` utility, located in the `bin` directory of YugabyteDB home, provides a command line interface for administering clusters.
+The `yb-admin` utility, located in the `bin` directory of ZNbaseDB home, provides a command line interface for administering clusters.

 It invokes the [`yb-master`](../../reference/configuration/yb-master/) and [`yb-tserver`](../../reference/configuration/yb-tserver/) binaries to perform the necessary administration.

 ## Syntax

-To use the `yb-admin` utility from the YugabyteDB home directory, run `./bin/yb-admin` using the following syntax.
+To use the `yb-admin` utility from the ZNbaseDB home directory, run `./bin/yb-admin` using the following syntax.

 ```sh
 yb-admin [ -master_addresses <master-addresses> ]  [ -timeout_ms <millisec> ] [ -certs_dir_name <dir_name> ] <command> [ command_options ]